 During your visit at Atlantic Eye, you and your ophthalmologist will discuss your vision needs based on your lifestyle.
 For example, if you play sports, you may be seeking clear distance vision without glasses or contact lenses.

-First you’ll meet with an eye surgeon or a coordinator who will talk about what you should expect during and after surgery.
+First you’ll meet with an eye surgeon and a counselor who will talk about what you should expect during and after surgery.
 We will discuss your medical history and check your eyes.
 Likely tests include:

 - Corneal thickness measure